ni/ams-capabilities/BLSTEMPLATES.md

 ## Setup your project
 Create a new LabView project by using a BLS plugin Template.
+The installation of the package will also deliver the needed PAtools modules and example plugins.
+They are located under:
+C:\Program Files\National Instruments\BLS plugin\PAtools

 ## Adapt the plugin to your needs
 Since the structure is for all the BLS Templates the same it is explained here using the Power Supply Template as an example: